Rarity

 France / Bordeaux / Pomerol

-Château Le Pin was founded in 1924, but the 1979 vintage is considered to be the first Le Pin vintage.
-This year, the Thienpont family bought the 2.3 hectare small winery with the aim of making wines of the same quality as Château Pétrus.
-With success, because the 1982 vintage was already 100 Parker -Points and drew the attention of discerning wine collectors to the winery.
-Le Pin is often compared to Pétrus because of the origin, quality and high prices they both share, but in reality they are very different.
-Le Pin is more open, generous and fruity compared to the characteristically masculine and structured Pétrus.
-However, Le Pin is much rarer to find than Pétrus, which produces six times as much in an average year.
+Château Le Pin was founded in 1924, but the 1979 vintage is considered the first Le Pin vintage.
+In that year, the Thienpont family bought the small 2.3-hectare winery with the goal of making wines that rivaled Château Pétrus in quality.
+They succeeded, as the 1982 vintage was already awarded 100 Parker points and drew the attention of discerning wine collectors to the winery.
+Le Pin is often compared to Pétrus due to their shared origin, quality, and high prices, but in reality, they are very different.
+Le Pin is more open, generous, and fruitier compared to the characteristically masculine and structured Pétrus.
+However, Le Pin is much rarer to find than Pétrus, of which six times the quantity is produced in an average year.

 Expansion: in 100% new wooden barrels